 Clear Vision Without Surgery, Glasses or Soft Contact Lenses

 Imagine having clear vision without the need for surgery, glasses or soft contact lenses.
-Orthokeratology is a non-invasive treatment used to correct short sightedness without the need for surgery.
-This is achieved by wearing a specially designed contact lens while you sleep which temporarily reshapes the cornea to reduce short sightedness (myopia).
+Orthokeratology is a non-invasive treatment used to correct myopia (short sightedness) and hyperopia (long sightedness).
+This is achieved by wearing a specially designed contact lens while you sleep which temporarily reshapes the cornea (front of the eye).
 The result is clear vision for the day without the need to wear glasses or contact lenses.
 Orthokeratology has been around for a long time however it has not been until the last decade that Ortho-K lenses have been designed in a way to make predictable and controlled changes on the corneal surface.
 Orthokeratology is safe, reliable and a viable alternative to glasses, soft contact lenses and laser eye surgery.
 It is also a proven method for slowing down myopia progression.

 How it works?